-- · Buildings and infrastructure should be designed to withstand storm intensities based on the most current precipitation data - Infrastructure should be designed to manage a 15% increase in the frequency of extreme precipitation events after 2050.
+- If the design time period is 2014-2050, buildings and infrastructure should be designed to withstand extreme precipitation intensities based on the most current precipitation data. - If the design time period is 2051-2100, buildings and infrastructure should be designed to manage a 15 percent increase in the amount of precipitation produced during extreme precipitation events after 2050.